DarienLibrary/website_content/content/_finished/parents_services/parents.md

 <br />

 ### Storytimes and Programs
 Storytimes are for babies, toddlers and children up to age 5.
 The Children's Library offers other programs for children up to age 12.
-Some programs are registered which is done during an open registration period.
-Others are weekly Drop-In Programs for anyone to join without prior notice.
-[View Storytime listings](/storytimes "Storytimes")
+Currently all our storytimes are virtual and require registration.
+[View Storytime listings](https://www.darienlibrary.org/search?search=storytime&filter=Event "Storytimes")
 <br />
 <br />